Stargazing in Aoraki / Mount Cook Mackenzie

 International Dark-Sky Association's Executive Director, Bob Parks, commented that, "the new reserve is coming in at a 'gold' level status.
-This means the skies are almost totally free from light pollution.
-To put it simply it is one of the best stargazing sites on earth."
+This means the skies are almost totally free from light pollution."

 Our ability to see starlight is diminishing due to light and air pollution.
 Half of the world's population cannot see stars because of night light pollution.